PunchThrough/bean-docs/src/getting-started/android.md

 {{{img_rel this 'uploading.png' 'Upload' '40%'}}}

 Once your sketch uploads, your Bean will start running the Blink sketch and you'll get a success message.
 Hooray!
-Watch your Bean's LED and make sure it's blinking light blue every 10 seconds.
+Watch your Bean's LED and make sure it's blinking cyan every 10 seconds.

 If your sketch upload fails for some reason, Bean Loader will display an error instead: